Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Inference after selection by the lasso

+An alternative approach is to plug in estimates of theoretically optimal values \citep[see e.g.][]{bickel2009simultaneous,belloni2013least,belloni2011square}.
+The lasso requires that $\lambda\geq c\norm{\bX'\bu}_{\infty}/T$ for some constant $c>0$ with ``high probability''.
+The central limit theorem motivates a Gaussian approximation where one chooses $\lambda^{th}=\frac{2c\hat{\sigma}}{\sqrt{T}}\Phi^{-1}\bigg(1-\frac{\alpha}{2N}\bigg)$ for a small $\alpha=o(1)$, where $\Phi^{-1}(\cdot)$ is the inverse of standard Gaussian cumulative distribution function and $\hat{\sigma}$ is an estimate the variance of $\bu$.
+In this paper we set $\alpha =0.05/\ln(T) $ and $c = 0.5$, while we follow \citet{belloni2012sparse} in the estimation of $\sigma$.
+Specifically, we obtain an initial (conservative) estimate by least squares estimation of $\by$ on the five most correlated regressors.
+This estimate is then updated iteratively, for details see \citet{belloni2012sparse}.

-Perhaps the most popular way to choose the tuning parameter is cross-validation (CV), although CV is not always appropriate in the time series setup without modifications \citep{bergmeir2015note}.
-To estimate the tuning parameter with CV in a time series setup requires to employ a rolling $K$-fold cross validation (TSCV) in order to gradually train the series avoiding to lose their dependence.
-When compared to the theoretical approach, TSCV looks appealing since it does not require an estimate of $\sigma$.
-However, as observed in \citet{chetverikov2016cross}, when applied to the lasso, TSCV typically yields small values of $\lambda$ thus still gaining fast convergence rate but at the price of less variable selection.
+Perhaps the most popular way to choose the tuning parameter is cross-validation (CV), although CV is not always appropriate in the time series setup without modifications \citep{bergmeir2018note}.
+To estimate the tuning parameter with CV in a time series setup (TSCV) we use an expanding window out-of-sample forecasting scheme and minimize its squared forecasting error.
+The rolling window is set up with $80\%$ of the sample for training and $20\%$ for testing.
+Cross-validation is appealing since it does not require any plug-in estimates, however, as observed in \citet{chetverikov2020cross} it typically yields small values of $\lambda$ thus still gaining fast convergence rate but at the price of less variable selection.